ceewaigithub/waffles/README.md

 ```
 ./compile_run.bat
 ```
+4. UPDATE config.py and settings.py under server/config/*, when I mean update I mean put your API keys.

-4. ya thats about it lol
+5. ya thats about it lol

 Ensure you have Python installed on your machine as the project uses Python scripts for traffic monitoring, music selection, and news reading functionalities.
 Your default web browser should open automatically to `http://localhost:3000` where you can interact with the application.